-Legacy Locker lets you identify your online assets and login credentials as well as “verifiers”—people who you trust to handle your online accounts after your death.
-Once you have passed away your verifiers must contact Legacy Locker, confirm their identities and the website transfers your account information to them as well as any letters you may have left at the site for family, friends or colleagues.
+Password Box's Legacy Locker feature lets you identify your online assets and login credentials as well as “verifiers”—people who you trust to handle your online accounts after your death.
+Once you have passed away your verifiers must contact Password Box, confirm their identities and the website transfers your account information to them as well as any letters you may have left at the site for family, friends or colleagues.

 SecureSafe is similar to Legacy Locker, but adds various amounts of file storage along with password management and transfer to beneficiaries.

 Price: Several pricing and storage tiers are available, starting with a free account that gives you 50 password slots and 10MB of storage.